julius-boettger/dotfiles/README.md

 </p>

 # About this repo
-- This repo contains configuration files I daily drive on multiple machines, including a Windows one through [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
+- This repo contains configuration files I daily drive on multiple machines, including Windows ones through [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
 Its purpose is:
     - providing version control for my config files
     - serving as documentation and inspiration for customizing your system
 - With this repo you get a [Flake](https://nixos.wiki/wiki/Flakes)-based [NixOS](https://nixos.org) configuration that includes...